Basel-City 2026: All Verified Changes

 Did income tax rates change in Basel-Stadt in 2026?

 The ordinary income tax tariffs for natural persons were not materially adjusted.
-What did change: default interest 3.5 per cent (cantonal) and 4.0 per cent (federal), refund interest 0.5 per cent.
+What changed are the interest rates: default interest 3.5 per cent (cantonal) and 4.0 per cent (federal), refund interest 0.5 per cent (cantonal).

 Final thoughts

-Editorial note: this article was first published on 1 March 2026 and updated on 28 May 2026 by the checkeverything.ch editorial team.
-The minimum wage figures were verified against the official AWA data (bs.ch).
+Editorial note: this article was first published on 1 March 2026 and updated on 13 June 2026 by the checkeverything.ch editorial team.
+All figures were re-verified against the official cantonal sources (AWA, Tiefbauamt and Steuerverwaltung Basel-Stadt, TNW and EFD).

-Legal note: all information is provided for general information only and does not replace legal, tax or professional advice.
+Legal note: all information is provided for general information only and does not replace legal, tax or professional advice (as of June 2026).
 The official sources of the responsible authorities are authoritative.
 For binding information please contact the relevant office of the Canton of Basel-Stadt (bs.ch).

 More interesting articles